Who Is Keith Urban?

 In June 2006, Urban married actress Nicole Kidman in their native Australia.

-Urban's next album, Love, Pain & The Whole Crazy Thing, was released in the fall of 2006.
-Around the same time, the musician voluntarily checked himself into a rehabilitation facility.
-"I deeply regret the hurt this has caused Nicole and the ones that love and support me," Urban said in a statement, according to People magazine.
+Just before the release of his 2006 album, Love, Pain & the Whole Crazy Thing, the musician voluntarily checked himself into a rehabilitation facility.
+"I deeply regret the hurt this has caused Nicole and the ones that love and support me," Urban said in a statement.
 "One can never let one's guard down on recovery, and I'm afraid that I have.
 With the strength and unwavering support I am blessed to have from my wife, family and friends, I am determined and resolved to a positive outcome."

-Later in 2008, Urban released a greatest hits collection and toured extensively.
-That summer, however, he took a break from his hectic schedule to celebrate a joyous event: He and wife Nicole Kidman welcomed a baby girl on July 7, 2008, and named her Sunday Rose Kidman Urban.
+Urban and Kidman welcomed a baby girl on July 7, 2008, and named her Sunday Rose Kidman Urban.
 "We want to thank everybody that has kept us in their thoughts and prayers," Urban wrote on his website shortly after Sunday Rose's birth.
 "We feel very blessed and grateful that we can share this joy with all of you today."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!